SherlockPsy/Life/TOTAL_PLAN.md

 1. Required invocations
 1.1 POST /beat
-1.2 GET /public/latest
+1.2 GET /public/latest?n=<int>

 2. POST /beat request
 - Content-Type: application/json
 - Body:
-  - focus: string (required).
-Must equal "REBECCA".
   - request_id: string (required).
-  - system_direction: string (optional).

-3. system_direction rules (binding)
+3. Writing rules
-3.1 If system_direction is present:
-- It MUST be written as a public block.
+3.1 The system MAY write a REBECCA block:
-- source = "SYSTEM"
+- source = "REBECCA"
-- evidence_text = system_direction
+- evidence_text = (Rebecca’s speech/action as text)

-3.2 system_direction:
-- Is not user speech.
-- Is not world intent.
-- Must not imply outcomes.
-- Exists solely to preserve causality.
+3.2 The system MAY write nothing.

+3.3 No other block types may be written at this milestone.

 4. Response truth — POST /beat